mutasim-rehman/neuroview-ai/README.md

 - Phong lighting with ambient occlusion
 - Adaptive step sizing for performance
 - Multiple rendering styles and color maps
+- **Brain Isolation Pipeline**:
+  - **Preset wiring**: `TissuePreset.BRAIN` in `types.ts` and the **Isolate Brain** button in `App.tsx` configure 3D ISO-surface mode with a brain-focused threshold and color map.
+  - **Connected-component filtering**: `VolumeViewer.tsx` creates a normalized 3D scalar field from the NIfTI volume, then:
+    - Finds all 3D connected components above a mid–high intensity threshold
+    - Scores each component by size and distance to the volume center, keeping the **central brain/brainstem mass**
+  - **3D morphological cleanup**: A few iterations of 3×3×3 neighborhood-based erosion peel away thin outer shells and spurious tendrils, removing skull/skin and isolated speckle while preserving the dense inner brain structure.

 #### Services Layer
 - **geminiService**: Enhanced analysis with structured output